 The service provider shall develop and maintain a process that ensures analysis, assessment and control of the safety risks associated with identified hazards.

-Note. — The process may include predictive methods of safety data analysis.
+Note 1. — Guidance on the use of analysis methods to support safety risk assessments can be found in the Safety Management Manual (Doc 9859) and the Safety Intelligence Manual (Doc 10159).

+Note 2. — In order to reduce the overall risk in the aviation system, when managing safety risks, it is beneficial to consider the impact on aviation safety from risk management strategies implemented in other domains (for example, aviation security, facilitation, economics and environment) and vice versa.

 3. Safety assurance

-3.1 Safety performance monitoring and measurement
+3.1 Safety performance monitoring and measurement and monitoring

-The service provider shall develop and maintain the means to verify the safety performance of the organization and to validate the effectiveness of safety risk controls.
+The service provider shall establish means to:

+a) measure and monitor the safety performance of the organization;

+b) measure and monitor the progress towards achieving its safety objectives; and

+c) validate the effectiveness of safety risk controls.

-Note. ― An internal audit process is one means to monitor compliance with safety regulations, the foundation upon which SMS is built, and assess the effectiveness of these safety risk controls and the SMS.
-Guidance on the scope of the internal audit process is contained in the Safety Management Manual (SMM) (Doc 9859).
+Note. ― An internal audit process is one means to monitor compliance with safety regulations, , and validate the effectiveness of safety risk controls.
+Guidance on safety performance measurement and monitoring, including the internal audit process, the establishment of safety performance indicators, qualitative means and the appropriate use of safety performance targets, is contained in the Safety Management Manual (Doc 9859).

-3.1.2 The service provider’s safety performance shall be verified in reference to the safety performance indicators and safety performance targets of the SMS in support of the organization’s safety objectives.

-The management of change
+3.2 The management of change